alex-kalanis/kw_connect/README.md

 ```
     install_requires=[
-        'kw_input',
+        'kw_connect',
     ]
 ```

 # Python Usage

 1.)
-Connect the "kw_input\inputs" into your app.
-When it came necessary you can extends every library to comply your use-case; mainly your storage and processing.
+Connect the "kw_connect\connect" into your app.
+When it came necessary you can extends every library to comply your use-case; mainly for describe your searched inputs.